Nutan0706/devops-notes-hub/devops-notes-hub/AWS/Amazon S3/Practical/practical_10.md

 Replicate objects automatically from a **source** S3 bucket in one AWS region to a **destination** bucket in another region for **disaster recovery** and **low-latency access**.

-> ✅ **Note:** This guide uses AWS CLI and is designed to be pasted as a single GitHub `.md` file.
-After each numbered step, you’ll see an HTML comment placeholder to add a snapshot.

 ---

 ## 📦 Prerequisites